Ronnie Peterson: Death

 Peterson's Lotus went into the barriers hard and caught fire before bouncing back into the middle of the track.
 He was trapped in the burning wreck, but Hunt, Regazzoni and Depailler managed to free him before he received more than minor burns, while track marshals were extinguishing the car.
 He was dragged free and laid in the middle of the track fully conscious, but with severe leg injuries.
 Hunt later said he stopped Peterson from looking at his legs to spare him further distress.

 At the time there was more concern for Brambilla, who had been hit on the head by a flying wheel and was slumped comatose in his car.
 Brambilla was seriously hurt and did not race again in Formula One until a year later.
 Peterson's life was not seen to be in any danger.
 Sid Watkins and his medical team headed over to Brambilla's car to extract him from the wreckage.
-The injured drivers along with Peterson were taken to a hospital in Milan and the race was restarted when the track had been cleaned up.
+The injured drivers along with Peterson were taken to the hospital Ospedale Niguarda Ca' Granda in Milan and the race was restarted when the track had been cleaned up.

 At the hospital, Peterson's X-rays showed he had about 27 fractures in his legs and feet.
 After discussion with him, Peterson was sent to intensive care so that the surgeons could operate to stabilize the bones.
 There was some level of dispute between the doctors regarding whether all fractures should be immediately fixed or not.
 During the night, Peterson's condition worsened, and he was diagnosed with fat embolism.
 By morning he was in full kidney failure due to the embolism, and was declared dead at 9:55 am on 11 September 1978.

 His teammate Mario Andretti clinched the championship at the race.
 "It was so unfair to have a tragedy connected with probably what should have been the happiest day of my career", Andretti said, "I couldn't celebrate, but also, I knew that trophy would be with me forever.
 And I knew also that Ronnie would have been happy for me".
 Peterson took second place in the 1978 drivers' standings posthumously.